 What stands out about Yale Medicine's approach to the flu?

 Yale Medicine doctors are internationally recognized for their experience in treating viral and bacterial infectious diseases.
 We work with physicians from multiple departments to offer comprehensive care for patients.
-In addition, our clinicians are investigating the biological reasons why the flu vaccine might be more effective for some ages as opposed to others.
+In addition, our clinicians are investigating the biological reasons why the flu vaccine might be more effective for some ages compared to others.